cozis/website-stuff/000_getting_started.md

 <br/>
 <br/>

 We'll be using the C programming language for everything, since it's low level enough to do things efficiently and not very opinionated.
-The libraries we will use are:
+The libraries we will be using:
 * [BearSSL](https://bearssl.org/) for encryption
 * [SQLite](https://www.sqlite.org/) as database
 but we can worry about that later.